Posted on March 30, 2021

 I made this image during the first lockdown.
 It was part of a series I called ‘Hospital’, inspired by news reports and documentaries shown through the early stages of the pandemic, when the crisis was acute.

-I was struck by the depth of concentration that was still visible through the smallest glimpse of their faces and the lighting reminiscent of paintings from centuries before.
-It felt profound and evocative.
+I was struck by the depth of concentration that was still visible through the smallest glimpse of the surgeons’ faces; the lighting reminiscent of paintings from centuries before.
+It was a profound and evocative scene.

 Earlier this year, I decided to enter the painting to the Royal Institute of Painters in Watercolour 209th exhibition.